Finnish PM Rinne: Brexit negotiations 'need more time' | DW | 14.10.2019

 Finland's premier, Antti Rinne, says Brexit negotiations could continue beyond an EU summit set for the end of the week.
 The problems posed by the Irish border remain the main hurdle.

-Agreement on a deal for Britain to leave the European Union will not be reached before a summit of EU leaders set for Thursday and Friday, according to current EU president Finland.
+Agreement on a deal for Britain to leave the European Union will not be reached before a summit of EU leaders set for Thursday and Friday, according to Finland, which currently holds the EU's rotating presidency.

 "I think there is no time in a practical or legal way to find an agreement before the EU Council meeting," Finnish Prime Minister Antti Rinne said after talks with the next chair of the council, Charles Michel.